scribu/wp-front-end-editor/readme.txt

 * added editing of post categories
 * added editing of custom fields with multiple values
 * added editing of any widget title
-* fixed issue with comment paragraphs
 * improved script loading
 * added placeholder to editable_post_meta
+* fixed issue with comment paragraphs
+* fixed issues with the $post global
 * [more info](http://scribu.net/wordpress/front-end-editor/fee-1-6.html)

 = 1.5.1 =